Sebastiaan-Alvarez-Rodriguez/nixos-pc/README.md

 ```

 ## General info

-Info given here works for 'regular' NixOS and for flakes.
+### Installing NixOS on a running instance
+I have never seen a VPS provider which provides NixOS images out of the box.
+You can pay to provide your own image.
+Alternatively, a much better option is to use [`nixos-infect`](https://github.com/elitak/nixos-infect).

-### Upgrading nixOS
+### Upgrading NixOS
 NixOS brings new releases on the 5'th and 11'th month of each year.
 To upgrade, we must change the nixos channel.
-Check your current nixos channel with:
+1. Check your current nixos channel with:
 ```bash
 sudo nix-channel --list | grep nixos
 ```

-Change using:
+2. Change using:
 ```bash
 sudo nix-channel --add https://channels.nixos.org/[SOME-NAME-HERE] nixos
 ```
 Common names follow format `nixos-[VERSION]`.

-Then, upgrade using:
+3. Then, upgrade using:
 ```bash
 sudo nixos-rebuild switch --upgrade # regular NixOS sudo nixos-rebuild switch --flake .#[FLAKE] --upgrade # flakes
 ```

-## Regular NixOS
+### Regular NixOS
 When not dealing with flakes, we have only 3 config files:
  - `/etc/nixos/configuration.nix` (global definitions)
  - `~/.config/nixpkgs/home.nix` (local definitions)

-### Installation
+#### Installation
 Get the `configuration.nix` of any host in the repo's [`/hosts/`](/hosts/) repository on your device in `/etc/nixos`, then type:
 ```bash
 sudo nixos-rebuild switch